magnuskiro/master/backlog.md

 The todo list for everything.
 ## administrative
 * send meeting summary.
+* send thesis and summary of the work completed.
 * process documents: q, startnotat

 ## Thesis
+* Correct from feedback.
+* Tweet examples should be high quality financial tweets.
+Examples should contain hashtags and $STO stuffs, users.
 * Find out how many articles I have to read.
-* Write System specification
+* prototype: Write System specification
 * Re review the read articles with machine learning vs statistical classification in mind.
 * Separate articles on statistical and NLP approaches.
 * Expand in the matter of meta data / features in a tweet.
-* Correct from feedback.
 * Contact dude in mail and figure out what he works on.
 * define what a trend is. (price or volume?)
 * "twitter can be used to predict trends", statement or question?
-* RQ: 1 and 2 is the same one.
-* RQ: how can we decide the sentiment of a tweet.
-* RQ: Alignment between tweet sentiment and stock market change.
-* RQ: Tweet sentiment --> market trend.
 * How do I express a sentiment?
 * Go over articles and look at NLP.
-* RQ: tweet sentiment
-* RQ: Tweet sentiment relation to trade.
-* RQ: trend
-* References should be numbered the same way as everything else. main.tex
+* References chapter should be numbered the same way as everything else. main.tex
+* Resume of what meta data exists in a tweet.
+Input to state of the art and data.
+* Read more articles.
+* RQ: Rewrite research questions.

 ## Experiments / research
 * Find out how much of a tweet is useful.